AshishVGajbhiye/AttentionIsAllYouNeed/README.md

 The simple role of the decoder is provide the outcome

 The output from the Enocder which we can say query, key and value and pass the entire output to Multi-Head Attention block of Decoder, plus output from 'Masked Multi-Head Attention' block.
-So what is the Masked here..It is nothing but hide some information or detail and send it to the network, the rational behind is to check whether my network is capable enough to generate that hidden information or not, so this is one change on decoder part.
+So what is the Masked here..It is nothing but hide some information or detail and send it to the network,

+the rational behind is to check whether  network is capable enough to generate that hidden information or not, so this is one change on decoder part.

-Decoder will try to give the final outcome, now whatever outcome it is going to give you for sure it need classification or probability of occurence of data for that reason a simple linear neural network is placed and logit function of softmax or probaitliyt function as a softmax so that i ca tel you final classificaiton for whtever the word we have.
+Decoder will try to give the final outcome, now whatever outcome it is going to give you for sure it need classification or probability of occurence of data for that reason a simple linear neural network is placed and logit function of softmax or probability function as a softmax so that sytem can tell you final classification for whatever the word we have passed as input.

+I belive you will found this useful!!

+Thank you.

-Reference:
+#### Reference:
 Research Paper: https://proceedings.neurips.cc/paper_files/paper/2017/file/3f5ee243547dee91fbd053c1c4a845aa-Paper.pdf
 https://gluebenchmark.com/leaderboard
 https://dawn.cs.stanford.edu/benchmark/ImageNet/train.html

+#### Acknowledgement